imsalmanmalik/Jenkins-Maven-Sonar-ArgoCD-K8s/spring-boot-app/README.md

 ```
 docker run -d -p 8010:8080 -t jenkins-cicd-pipeline:v1
 ```
-This would execute the maven target and build the artifacts in a new directory named 'target'.
+This would execute the maven target and build the artifacts in a new directory named `target`.

 Access the application on `http://<ip-address>:8010`